- Iron and a Plant-Based Diet

 - Part of the enzyme NADH dehydrogenase in the electron transport chain that produces ATP.

 - Immunity—Iron has pro-oxidation properties used by the immune system to destroy bacteria.

 Many iron deficiency symptoms are related to tissue oxygen deprivation: fatigue, rapid heart rate, palpitations, rapid breathing on exertion, and increased lactic acid production.

-Iron deficiency anemia symptoms include pale skin, brittle fingernails, koilonychia (spoon-shaped fingernails where the outer edges are raised), weakness, loss of appetite, apathy, hair loss, impaired immunity, angular stomatitis (irritation and fissuring in the corners of the lips), glossitis (inflammation of the tongue), chronic gastritis, pica, abnormal temperature regulation, and delayed psychomotor development in children.
+Iron deficiency anemia symptoms include pale skin, brittle fingernails, koilonychia (spoon-shaped fingernails where the outer edges are raised), weakness, loss of appetite, hair loss, impaired immunity, angular stomatitis (irritation and fissuring in the corners of the lips), glossitis (inflammation of the tongue), chronic gastritis, pica, abnormal temperature regulation, and delayed psychomotor development in children.

 Stages of Iron Deficiency